Tax Information

 The chart below depicts a breakdown of all expenses to educate the students of our district.
 The major items include salaries, employee insurance, daily bus transportation, IMRF/Social Security, liability & vehicle insurance, building & property maintenance, and utility bills.

-The 23-24 budget (both revenues and expenditures) may be viewed in detail here.
 If you have any questions, please contact Tim Vincent directly at tvincent@gusd120.org or call directly at (815) 777-6681.